Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications: Introduction

+\begin{rem} \quad \begin{itemize} \item[(1)] Our result partially coincides with those in \cite{Kos03}, \cite{CB03}, and \cite{Soi16}, but is obtained by a more geometric approach.
+Moreover, our method has the advantage of explicitly constructing solutions via line bundles on the normalization of spectral curves. \item[(2)] The multiplicative Deligne--Simpson problem has recently been completely solved by \cite{Shu25} and \cite{CBH25}.
+Another perspective, closely related to the parabolic Hitchin system on \(\mathbb{P}^1\), is presented in \cite{LL25}.
+The Deligne--Simpson problem for irregular \(G\)-connections on \(\mathbb{P}^1\) has also been studied by Jakob and Yun in \cite{JY23}; their work is also likewise connected to the moduli space of Higgs bundles on \(\mathbb{P}^1\). \end{itemize} \end{rem}

-This paper is organized as follows:
+This paper is organized as follows.

-In Section \ref{section 2}, we recall the definition and some properites of parabolic bundles, homologically trivial parabolic Higgs bundles.
-Then under the condition of choice of weights(condition (\ref{Condition})), we construct these moduli spaces explicitly.
-We also study the parabolic Hithchin map in this case, recall some results in \cite{SWW19}.
+Section~\ref{section 2} recalls the definition and basic properties of parabolic (Higgs) bundles.
+Under a suitable choice of weights (Condition~\ref{Condition}), we give an explicit construction of the corresponding moduli spaces.
+We also examine the parabolic Hitchin map in this setting and review relevant results from \cite{SWW19}.

+In Section~\ref{section 3} we review the notion of quivers and the construction of quiver varieties.
+Focusing on the ``star-shaped'' quiver, we then present a proof of Theorem~\ref{thm1.1}.

+Section~\ref{section 4} explains how the \textbf{LR} coefficients can be interpreted via spaces of theta functions on the moduli space \(\mathbf{M}_P\).
+Using the Verlinde formula, we derive from this identification a closed formula for the \textbf{LR} coefficients.

-In Section \ref{section 3}, we establish the connection between homologically trivial parabolic Higgs bundles and solutions of nilpotent case of Deligne-Simpson problem, then use the parabolic Hitchin map and parabolic BNR correspondence(Theorem \ref{parabolic BNR}) to solve the nilpotent case of Deligne-Simpson problem.
+Finally, Section~\ref{section 5} establishes a correspondence between homologically trivial parabolic Higgs bundles and solutions to the nilpotent case of the Deligne--Simpson problem.
+By employing the parabolic Hitchin map and the parabolic BNR correspondence (Theorem~\ref{parabolic BNR}), we obtain a geometric solution to nilpotent case of Deligne-Simpson problem.

-In Section \ref{section 4}, we firstly recall the definition of quiver varieties and then in the case of star-shaped quiver, we construct the quiver varieties explicitly.
-Compare with results in Section \ref{section 2}, we can prove Theorem \ref{thm1.1}.
-Next we recall the definition of Poisson varieties, algebraically completely integrable system and then prove Theorem \ref{thm 1.4}.

 \quad